l-media/AI-context-builder-pro-supabase-edition/README.md

 # AI Context Builder Pro – Supabase Edition
-**The Ultimate Repo Prompt Windows Alternative**
+**The Ultimate Repo Prompt Alternative for Windows, Mac, and Linux**

 A **lightweight** and **open-source** Python GUI tool that helps developers generate AI context prompts by **merging code files, project structure, and Supabase database exports** into a single output file.

-If you're looking for a **Repo Prompt Windows Alternative** or an **open-source Repo Prompt killer**, this tool is designed to simplify your workflow while keeping full control over your AI-driven projects.
+If you're looking for a **Repo Prompt Windows alternative** or an **open-source solution** to manage your AI context generation, this tool is designed to streamline your workflow with complete control over your AI-driven projects.

 📌 **Repository:** [github.com/l-media/AI-context-builder-pro-supabase-edition](https://github.com/l-media/AI-context-builder-pro-supabase-edition)